boystrange/astro/exposure/index.md

 both of them can lead to random noise and that turns out to be critical to understanding what exposure to choose.

-Ok, that will do for post one - we've introduced the problem and made sure our naming is clear, in the next section we will cover sources of random noise.

 ## Random Noise

-Let's talk for a moment about how a digital imaging sensor works...
+Let's talk for a moment about how a digital imaging sensor works.
 Photons (which have been collected by your telescope or camera lens) hit one of the pixels on the sensor and each photon that hits the sensor has a chance of being detected.
 Being detected means that the photon has managed to transfer an electron into the charge well in the pixel and it is the number of these electrons collected in each pixel that eventually gets turned into the image that we view.
-The chance of a photon being detected is called the Quantum Efficiency of the sensor, and for modern camera sensors it can be 40-50% or even higher.
+The chance of a photon being detected is called the **Quantum Efficiency** of the sensor, and for modern camera sensors it can be 40-50% or even higher.
 Traditional photographic film only detected just a few percent of the photons that fell on it, which explains why digital imaging has transformed astrophotography so much!

 Just to complete the picture of how we get the image out of our camera, once the